 What is HomeTown Ticketing?

 HomeTown Ticketing is Grace’s online ticketing provider.
 Grace College students and employees will need to reserve a ticket for each game online.
-The link for online tickets will be made available in the coming days.

 How do I get on the student-athlete pass list?